 If you’ve come to this page, you either have children or, like me, you are as clumsy as an unfinished simile.
 The problem with learning how to get rid of stains is the amount of variables in any given mess; the type of fabric (wool, cotton, polyester, or a combination), the kind of stain or stains present, the age of the stain (and how it has been treated since soiled) all factor into the equation.
 Don’t despair.
 Getting rid of stains is possible if you act quickly and have the right gear and a little knowledge.
 That knowledge always begins with the tag.
 If the tag or “care label” (sometimes well hidden) instructs to wash the fabric in cold, you should not use hot water to get rid of the stain—this will probably set the stain permanently into the fabric.

 Some care labels for items like silk, suede, leather, and other exotic fabrics will say “dry clean only.”
 To get rid of stains on such garments, you’ll need to bring it in to a skilled dry cleaner, and make sure not to just drop your soiled goods off—inform them about the what kind of stain you are dealing with.
 Time is of the essence; beyond 48 hours is too late—the stain will have already set.
+Don’t trust the “do-it-yourself” dry cleaning bags thrown in the dryer for this.
 Beyond dry cleaning, most fabrics are treatable in a similar fashion as long as you know what kind of stain you are dealing with.
 Below you will find categories of the most common stains.
 Unless the care label states otherwise, you can get rid of the stains in each category following a few simple steps.